 Automated manufacturing processes have led to incredible increases in throughput and efficiency for manufacturers in all industries.
 However, automation adoption has been low in food manufacturing due to a variety of factors, including product fragility, product complexity, and food safety concerns.
-However, modern automation solutions provide significant guaranteed value while risk to product quality and safety is negligible.
+Modern automation solutions provide significant guaranteed value while risk to product quality and safety is negligible.

 This post will cover the primary ways automation solutions provide value for food processors, as well as further addressing some potential concerns.
 This post will be the first in a series that will allow food manufacturers new to automation to learn more about the technology and how the solution integration process works.